alphagov/inside-government-admin-guide/first-steps/top-navigation.md

 ---
 layout: default
-title: How to publish content / Top navigation
+title: How to publish content / Find your way
 ---

-## Top navigation
+## Find your way around Publisher

-Use the top navigation to access content that's about your department (eg your homepage, contact details, policy teams etc).
+Use the top navigation to access content that's about your department (eg your home page, contact details, policy teams etc).

 ![Top navigation 1](top-navigation-1.png)

-* Click on 'IG Admin' to go to your dashboard.
+* Click on 'IG Admin' to go to [your dashboard](http://alphagov.github.io/inside-government-admin-guide/first-steps/your-dashboard.html).
-* Click on ‘Documents’ to go to the document hub.
+* Click on ‘Documents’ to go to the [document listing](http://alphagov.github.io/inside-government-admin-guide/first-steps/document-hub.html).
 * Click on 'View website' to visit the live GOV.UK website.
 * Click on the plus sign to [create a new document](http://alphagov.github.io/inside-government-admin-guide/creating-documents/create-a-new-doc.html)
-* 'Document series' let you collect related content together (eg ‘spending over £25,000’ or ‘statutory guidance for headmasters on admissions’)
+* Click on 'Document series' to see a list of all your department's [document series](http://alphagov.github.io/inside-government-admin-guide/organisations-groups/document-series.html) and create new ones.
-* Click on your organisation's name to manage your homepage etc. If the wrong organisation is shown here please get in touch and we’ll fix it.
+* Click on your organisation's name to [manage your home page](http://alphagov.github.io/inside-government-admin-guide/organisations-groups/organisation-home-page.html), corporate pages, people and groups.
+If the wrong organisation is shown here please get in touch and we’ll fix it.

+![Top navigation 2](top-navigation-2.png)

 Click the 'More' link to see more content managed sections.

-![Top navigation 2](top-navigation-2.png)
 ![Top navigation 3](top-navigation-3.png)

-* Click any of these links to see lists of content in each section.
-Some of this content is edited by you, other parts carry a message to ask GDS to carry out or approve content creation.
+Click any of these links to access content creation.
+Some of this content is created and edited by you, but sometimes you'll need to ask GDS to carry out or approve content creation.
+You'll see a message in red if this is the case.